uOttawaSEGA2022/project-group-17/README.md

 - Admin can take action by punishing the Cook (by suspending or banning) or dismissing the report

+Deliverable 3:
+- Cook can create a new meal and add it to menu
+- New meal can be toggled as offered for the day or not
+- Suspended cooks can login but won't be able to do anything on the app aside from logging out

 **Built in**
 - Android Studio